msafarulla/pkms.pyodbc/README.md

 https://www.reddit.com/r/linux/comments/2cd3y2/debian_redhat_ibm_iseries_odbc_integration/

-For Mac this driver is not available, as far as I digged, you probably have to go the Linux VirtualBox path to get things working there.
+For Mac this driver is not available, atleast as far as I digged, you probably have to go the Linux VirtualBox path to get things working there.

 I will add code samples as I get time.